Prompt Engineering: Things You Must Know to Gain Maximum Value From Gen AI Tools

 7. Use the GitHub repository for experimentation

 The GitHub repository of prompts can be of great help to try out different prompts and track their performance.
-GitHub repositories are designed for specific models such as ChatGPT, or consist of general guides for prompt engineering.
-Feel free to test them and see what prompts bring the best results to your project.
+GitHub repositories are designed for specific models such as ChatGPT, or consist of general prompt templates, guides, and prompt engineering techniques for testing.
+Whether you're testing python code or automatic user interface generation, GitHub can be a rich resource for developing and tracking specific prompts.

 8. Try adding personas